 Starting in the southern end of Chester County, next to another area treat – Herr’s Snack Food Factory, the trail of scrumptious ice cream creations and flavors begins.
 Nottingham Inn Kitchen and Creamery is the perfect one-two punch; a great meal at the Kitchen is followed by the Creamery’s cold confections.
 There is scooped or soft serve, cones or sundaes and too many toppings to count- everyone leaves full and happy!

-Down the road from Kennett in Unionville is Foxy Loxy, a nod to the region’s equestrian heritage.
+In charming Unionville you’ll find Foxy Loxy, a nod to the region’s equestrian heritage.
 Their charming shade-covered patio is the perfect spot to enjoy a light bite, coffee and an ice cream treat.

 The central county seat – West Chester, is a thriving historic downtown (winner of the 2017 Great American Main Street Award) and an ice cream mecca!
 La Michoacana’s sister store, Tropical Homemade Ice Cream, offers similar delightful Mexican ice cream and popsicles; there are two fantastic gelato shoppes – Gemelli and D’Asenzo’s; West Chester Coffee and Ice Cream Bar; and frozen yogurt fans will enjoy the variety of flavors at Kiwi Frozen Yogurt.
 Just outside of town, West Chester’s Artisan Exchange is a unique market open Saturday’s from 10am to 2pm and is home to iSwich Gourmet; a family owned and operated artisan ice cream/frozen desert company.
 Come bring home these all-natural, locally sourced, works of ice cream art (think bananas foster ice cream sandwiches!)
 As an added bonus, plan to explore over 30 other artisans at this extraordinary market.
 Note to out-of-towners – bring a cooler!

-Downingtown is home to Margo’s Old Fashioned Ice Cream and Arcade, a marriage made in heaven, with cool treats on one side and pinball on the other!
-There is seating in between and lots of family fun throughout.
-Farther north in beautiful Chester Spring, history is as homegrown as the ice cream.
+In beautiful Chester Springs, history is as homegrown as the ice cream.
 History Yellow Springs is a unique living historic village celebrating arts, education and the environment and the Mill at Anselma, a 1747 National Historic Landmark, is a fine example of a water –powered grain mill.
 Indulge in rich history and then equally rich (and delicious) ice cream at the Chester Springs Creamery at Milky Way Farm.
 This century-old family farm serves up the freshest ice cream with milk from their livestock.
-Cones, sundaes and milkshakes with delightful flavors named for the cows they come from – think Bessie’s Black Raspberry!
+Cones, sundaes and milkshakes with delightful flavors named for the cows they come from – think Bessie’s Black Raspberry! *Chester Springs Creamery is part of the VisitPA Ice Cream Trail.
+See Below for more information*

 Malvern offers up “Scoops n’ Smiles” in the heart of town with 20 handcrafted, creamy rich flavors daily.
 They are open seven days a week, all year long.